All Episodes

 Now, as a result, it also brings in massive amounts of money because they're almost like pro athletes in football.

-But school is for education, it's not for football.
+But school is for education.

-Right, excuse me.
+All right, excuse me.

-It's not just about the ABCs, it's also about personal enrichment.
+It's also about personal enrichment.

-And yeah, some of that money is spent to tutor the kids that so they'll get up to that level.
+And yeah, some of that money is spent to tutor the kids so they'll get up to that level.

-And then some of the money is used to build out new facilities, and some of the money is used to build more athletic facilities for everybody that benefits everyone.
+And some of the money is used to build more athletic facilities for everybody that benefits everyone.

-So in that sense, it's an it it's enriching everybody.
+So in that sense, it's enriching everybody.

-But I think that, you know, if you leave Clemson or Alabama and you won national championships in those years, you you will forever talk about it.
+But I think that, you know, if you leave Clemson or Alabama and you won national championships in those years, you will forever talk about it.

 Everybody I know that has graduated from any college, they always think their college is the best college, the best experience, best time in their life.